 The LTA promotes transparency in the lobbying process by requiring lobbyists to declare details of their lobbying efforts on an online lobbyists registry.
 This information is available for the public to view free of charge, at any time.

 The LTA does not capture interactions between private citizens and public officials.
-It also excludes communications between the Government of British Columbia and officials of other governments, including governments of other provinces, the Government of Canada, local governments, or representatives of international governments.
+It also excludes communications between the Government of British Columbia and officials of other governments, including governments of other provinces, the Government of Canada, local governments, indigenous governing bodies, or representatives of international governments.